Making it easier to make entries on a mobile device

 While the Google patent application briefly discusses what someone might see on a display screen, that isn’t the focus of their invention.
 But it is something to consider, and this was one of the more interesting documents I found on that subject.

 Written in 2002, this Microsoft paper discusses:

 - Users’ difficulties interacting with mobile devices because of how information is input into the devices.

-- People adopt a slower, more laid-back approach to searching on handhelds because of power limitations and slower connection speeds, and look at less search results than they might on a computer.
+- People adopt a slower, more laid-back approach to searching on handhelds because of power limitations and slower connection speeds, and look at fewer search results than they might on a computer.

 - People focus more on answers to specific questions on a phone or PDA than on advertisements.

-- Location information tends to be more important on a mobile devices.
+- Location information tends to be more important on mobile devices.